Oceanside Wrongful Death Lawyer

 Punitive damages can also be awarded if the death results from the defendant’s intentionally harmful or grossly negligent actions.

-Our experienced wrongful death attorneys in Oceanside will carefully evaluate your claim and work closely with financial experts throughout the process.
+Our experienced wrongful death attorneys in San Diego will carefully evaluate your claim and work closely with financial experts throughout the process.
 Our goal is to identify all of your damages and work to ensure that your financial award accurately represents what your wrongful death case is worth.

 How Does Comparative Negligence Affect California Wrongful Death Cases?